codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 ## Configure direct bank feeds

-To create a direct bank feed using Xero's Bank Feeds API, you push (`POST`) [Bank Transactions](/accounting-api#/schemas/banktransactions) via the Codat API.
+To create a direct bank feed using Xero's Bank Feeds API, push (`POST`) [Bank Transactions](/accounting-api#/schemas/banktransactions) via the Codat API.
 Bank transactions must be pushed in chronological order.

+### Requirements to configure direct bank feeds

-To create direct bank feeds in Xero, you must have app partner status.
-Additionally, the Bank Feeds API must be enabled by Xero for your registered app.
-For more information, see the Bank Feeds API <a href="https://developer.xero.com/documentation/bank-feeds-api/overview" target="_blank">Overview</a> in the Xero Developer documentation.
+To create direct bank feeds in Xero:
+- You must have Xero app partner status.
+- Xero must have enabled the Xero Bank Feeds API for your registered app.

-Make sure you enable direct bank feeds in the Codat Portal.
+You also need to enable direct bank feeds in the Codat Portal.
 To do so, toggle on **Enable Bank Feeds** on the Xero integration settings page.

 ![](/img/old/fd2290d-2022-04-28_11h09_24.png "2022-04-28_11h09_24.png")

+For more information, see the Bank Feeds API [Overview](https://developer.xero.com/documentation/bank-feeds-api/overview) in the Xero Developer documentation.

 If you don't have access to direct bank feeds, a 403 error is returned if you try to push bank transactions to Xero.
 For example: